cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 .. php:method:: get($id, $options = [])

 It is often convenient to load a single entity from the database when editing or view entities and their related data.
-You can do this easily by using ``get()``::
+You can do this by using ``get()``::

     // In a controller or table method.